unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 \text{Transform} & \Longleftarrow  & \text{Visualise} \\
 \end{matrix} $$

 The process typically involves a lot of trial and error, and many dead-ends.
-So don't be surprised or dismayed if this happens to you; actually, you can expect it to.
+So don't be surprised or dismayed if this happens; you should expect it to.